 "Very flat, and not very challenging riding, except that you have to keep working.
 Coasting is simply not an option.

 Very pretty one you reach the Hazelbrush area south of Breda.
 Worth a water break here to spot wildlife and just relax."

-The Rock Island Old Stone Arch Trail travels 4 miles along an asphalt path atop an abandoned rail bed once owned by the Chicago, Rock Island & Pacific ...
+The Rock Island Old Stone Arch Nature Trail travels 4 miles along an asphalt path atop a former railbed once owned by the Chicago, Rock Island &...

-The Three Rivers Trail runs for 33 miles from the tiny community of Rolfenamed for the Englishman who married Pocahontasto just west of Eagle Grove, ...
+The Three Rivers Trail runs for nearly 40 miles from the small community of Rolfe—named after the early English settler who married Pocahontas—to just...